yyellin/gcn-over-semantic-representations/README.md

 ```
 bash train.sh --ud --ucca --seq --emb 20
 ```
-Model checkpoints and logs will be saved to `./saved_models/20`.
+In this example invocation, model checkpoints and logs will be saved to `./saved_models/20`.

 #### Run Evaluation